How to Make Homemade Country Wines

 Step Three: Seal the Fermentation Vessel

-Leave about 2 inches of headspace in the fermentation vessel and seal with an air lock.
-This is important because it prevents a buildup of pressure during the fermentation process, while at the same time ensuring that no harmful bacteria or vinegar cultures infect a homemade wine.
+Leave about 2 inches of headspace in the fermentation vessel and seal it with an airlock.
+This is important because it prevents a buildup of pressure during the fermentation process while ensuring that no harmful bacteria or vinegar cultures infect a homemade wine.

 Step Four: Primary Fermentation